okfn/opendatahandbook/glossary/en/terms/vocabulary/index.md

 title: Vocabulary
 ---

-A [standard](../standard/) specifying the [identifiers](../identifier/) to be used for a particular collection of objects.
-Using standard vocabularies where they exist is key to enabling [data integration](../data-integration/).
-[Linked data](../linked-data/) is rich in vocabularies in different topic areas.
+A [standard](/glossary/en/terms/standard/) specifying the {identifiers} to be used for a particular collection of objects.
+Using standard vocabularies where they exist is key to enabling [data integration](/glossary/en/terms/data-integration/).
+[Linked data](/glossary/en/terms/linked-data/) is rich in vocabularies in different topic areas.